Integrations

 Discord

-Connects via the Discord Bot API using WebSocket for real-time events.
+Connects via the Discord REST API (v10) using bot token authentication.

 - Send and receive messages in channels